 Today, after decades of research, we know a lot about the timing of these migrations, which animals are doing them, and how far they travel.
 There is still a lot to discover about what impact this abundant community has on oceanic productivity and the movement of nutrients around the oceans.

 In general, it appears that bioeroders and encrusters only colonize dead skeletal material and that live tissue prevents colonization.
 So, I would expect that bioerosion is not a major constraint on growth, but that it almost certainly leads to degradation of reef structure as a whole over time.
 This is an interesting question however, and probably warrants further investigation, especially in Gulf of Mexico populations, as well as with non-scleractinian cold-water corals.

-~ Sam Georgian PhD student, Temple University
+Answer from: Sam Georgian, PhD student, Temple University